 As it was mentioned in the task, PassFold is the application for storage and management of tickets and passes bought online.
 Therefore, it was totally predictable and logical that customers wanted if possible to see the logo which would somehow feature this idea, preferably through visual connection with the shape of a ticket.
 Also, the customer and the designer agreed upon the direction of trying a combination of this shape with the P letter as the initial letter of the application name.
 So, these preferences and wishes were the starting point for the designer in this case of logo design.

 As usual, the first stage of the process included the research of logos in this sphere of activity and business in order to avoid repetitions and feel the trends.
 The first variants included pencil sketches showing the process of creative search.

-As you can see, the variants show different combinations of the capital letter P and a ticket in the vertical and horizontal placement.
+As you can see, the variants show different combinations of the capital letter P and a ticket in vertical and horizontal placement.
 Even in the first sketches, the designer tried using colors so that the customer could imagine how it works.
-There were used the basic colors such as red, green and blue as well as some black-and-white versions.
+There were used basic colors such as red, green, and blue, as well as some black-and-white versions.

 The customer liked the ideas of combinations but asked to try the other style of a different direction, closer to the origami concept, to compare and decide.
 That is how the origami sketches were made, also trying different colors and forms of tickets.

 Even though this version was attractive and cute, the customer decided they wanted to have a more flat and strict structure of the logo, so the designer continued the search for developing the initial approach.
 It provided the concept of letter-and-ticket combination and finally gave the version which put all elements in the vertical combination featuring legible and clear capital letters but at the same time distinctly echoed with the ticket form.
 It worked successfully in different color combinations as well as in the clean stroke version.